 Strategy #1: Leading Indicator on Trends and Trend Reversals

-Tip: I have been mentioning the DJ correlation as only one possible correlation.
-There are many more global financial indexes than the DJ that may prove to have more reliable relationships and act as an faster leading indicator.
-I advise you to look at all the global indexes in relationship to all the major and minor currency pairs.
+Tip: We have been mentioning the DJ correlation as only one possible correlation.
+There are many more global financial indexes than the DJ that may prove to have more reliable relationships and act as a faster leading indicator.
+We advise you to look at all the global indexes in relationship to all the major and minor currency pairs.

 Sources of Global Indexes